rankutah/blog/sites/rank-utah/content/_index.md

 ## FAQS

 {{< faqs >}}
-### What is your Local SEO process?

-Get the latest on the Clear Presence marketing process by visiting the [Local SEO](/services/local-seo) page
 ### What is your web design process?

-Get the latest on the Clear Presence website design process by visiting the [Website Design](/services/website-design) page
+You can learn all about my process for designing and building a custom website for your small business on the [Website Design](/services/website-design) page.

-### How do you compare to other SEO and website design companies?
+### How do you compare to other website design companies?
-You will receive a higher standard of service than larger companies and agencies but at a more affordable rate.
-I do not lock you into a contract, have hidden fees, limit edits or methods of communication.
+As a freelance web designer, I offer a higher standard of service and more direct communication than you'll find at larger agencies, all at a more affordable rate.
+I don't lock you into a contract, and there are no hidden fees or strict limits on edits.

 ### Which locations do you serve?
-Clear Presence provides services to clients nationwide.
+I provide web design services to clients all across the United States.

 {{< /faqs >}}

 ## Ready for the Next Step?
 Whether you have a quick question or are ready to launch a project, reach out now via call, text, or email.

-{{<button text="Website Design" url="/services/website-design" >}}
+{{<button text="My Process" url="/services/website-design" >}}
-{{<button text="Local SEO" url="/services/local-seo" >}}
+{{<button text="Pricing" url="/pricing" >}}
 {{<button text="Reach Out" url="/contact" >}}